 March in the chicken coop.
-Nights are slowly drawing out, and clocks in the northern hemisphere spring forward an hour.
+Nights are slowly getting shorter, and clocks in the northern hemisphere spring forward an hour.

-So mornings start to become a little lighter and the weather is beginning to warm a little.
+So mornings start to become a little lighter and the weather is beginning to grow warmer.

 Let's take a look at what needs doing for our flock this month to make their world a happier place, too!